Skip to main content

 Walen's track record in office makes it clear that she does not share our values.
 Not surprisingly, she has received maximum campaign contributions from many corporate PACs and Republican donors this year.
 Sen. Vandana Slatter is the clear choice for the 48th Legislative District.

-Last updated: 2025-06-30
+Last updated: 2025-10-15

 Conservative Democrat Amy Walen is running for the state Senate after seeking and failing to earn the appointment from the King County Council.
-Walen has served in the state Legislature since 2018, when she first assumed the Position 2 seat in the House after serving on the Kirkland City Council.
+Walen has served in the state Legislature since 2018, when she first assumed Position 2 in the House after serving on the Kirkland City Council.

 In Olympia, Walen has focused on issues such as preventing animal cruelty and promoting commonsense gun safety.
 Unfortunately, she has been increasingly outspoken against key progressive priorities in recent years.
 Walen repeatedly voted against bills to limit rent increases, which will improve housing affordability for renters and seniors across the state.
 This year, Walen sided with Republicans against making large corporations and the wealthy pay what they owe our communities in taxes.
 In 2023, she was one of only two Democrats to vote against legislation that required warehouse workers for companies like Amazon to receive lunch and restroom breaks.